syncfusion-content/asp.netwebforms-docs/aspnet/PivotClient/Relational-Data-Exploration.md

 ![](Data-Exploration_images/relational-filterbymember.png)

  On clicking the "OK" button, based on the selected members in the Member Editor dialog, PivotReport gets updated and refreshes the PivotGrid and PivotChart controls.
-The "Cancel" button is used for cancelling the selection.
+The "Cancel" button is used to cancel the selection.

 ![](Data-Exploration_images/relational-filter-grouping.png)